omaralfaqih6/breast_cancer_wisconsin/README.md

 The project was a great learning exercise and it truly highlighted how building effective machine learning models goes far beyond algorithm selection.
 Understanding the data source, identifying its limitations, managing bias and correlation, and selecting the right evaluation metrics are all critical steps toward developing responsible, trustworthy models.
 Below are some of the risk that we identified with our approach:

-1. Sample Dataset Limitations:
+1. Dataset Limitations:
-The Wisconsin Diagnostic Breast Cancer (WDBC) dataset, commonly used in medical research, has several notable limitations.
-It includes only 569 samples, which restricts its representativeness and can lead to less reliable results.
+The Wisconsin Diagnostic Breast Cancer (WDBC) dataset, widely used in medical research, has key limitations.
+It contains only 569 samples, limiting representativeness and reliability.
+A moderate class imbalance (357 benign vs. 212 malignant) may skew results if unaddressed.
+Originating from a single institution, it carries geographical and institutional bias.
+Additionally, the dataset includes only precomputed measurements from digitized fine needle aspirates(FNA), not raw images or histopathology slides, restricting its applicaility for advanced diagnostic use.
-The dataset also has a moderate class imbalance, with 357 benign and 212 malignant cases, potentially skewing outcomes toward the majority class if not addressed.
-Moreover, it originates from a single institution—the University of Wisconsin Hospitals—introducing geographical and institutional bias that may not reflect diverse patient populations.

-Additionally, The dataset lacks imaging data, providing only precomputed measurements from digitized fine needle aspirate (FNA) samples, such as texture, smoothness, and symmetry, rather than raw images or histopathology slides.
-This limits its applicability for advanced diagnostic techniques.
-It also excludes patient demographic details, such as age, genetic factors, or family history, which are critical for personalized diagnostics or subgroup analysis.
+2. Measurement and Data Acquisition Bias:
+The features in this dataset are derived from digitized images, meaning that inconsistencies in measurement devices, individuals involved, resolution and lighting could also affect data quality.
+This variability can introduce noise, reducing the reliability and repeatability of predictions.

+3. Missing Human-centered Attributes from the Data:
+While the dataset provides detailed physical features of the tumor cells, it lacks important features such as patient history, genetics, lifestyle factors, and dietary habits.
+These human-centered attributes can significantly influence diagnostic outcomes and their absence could limit the real-world accuracy and fairness of the model.

-2. High Feature Correlation:
+4. High Feature Correlation:
 The correlation heatmap shows a strong relationship between some of the features in the dataset.
 Most notably, radius_mean, perimeter_mean, and area_mean are highly correlated with each other, forming a distinct cluster with correlation coefficients close to 1.
 Similarly, their corresponding “worst” and “SE” measures also show strong correlations.
 Features such as concavity_mean, concave_points_mean, and compactness_mean are also correlated, indicating they may essentially represent the same information.
 Texture-related features and measures like fractal_dimension_mean and symmetry_se show relatively weak correlations with most other variables.
 These weaker correlations may point to independent information that could be valuable in prediction models.
 This strong multicollinearity among certain groups suggests dimensionality reduction techniques or feature selection might be beneficial for reducing redundancy in subsequent modeling.

-3. Missing Human-centered Attributes from the Data:
-While the dataset provides detailed physical features of the tumor cells, it lacks important features such as patient history, genetics, lifestyle factors, and dietary habits.
-These human-centered attributes can significantly influence diagnostic outcomes and their absence could limit the real-world accuracy and fairness of the model.

-4. Measurement and Data Acquisition Bias:
-The features in this dataset are derived from digitized images, meaning that inconsistencies in measurement devices, individuals involved, resolution and lighting could also affect data quality.
-This variability can introduce noise, reducing the reliability and repeatability of predictions.

 5. Model Selection and Evaluation Strategy:
 While the original study used MSM-T, we evaluated several modern models, including logistic regression, decision trees, support vector machines (SVM) and KNN.
 To handle uncertainty and improve robustness, we performed cross-validation and hyperparameter tuning across different algorithms.
 In a medical context where accuracy alone is not enough, we used metrics like precision, recall, F1-score, and ROC-AUC, especially to minimize false negatives, where a malignant tumor might be misclassified as benign—an outcome that carries serious clinical risk.

-6. Dependency on Data Quality:
-Most machine learning models are highly sensitive to the quality and structure of the training data.
-Noise, missing values, and inconsistent feature scaling can significantly reduce model performance.
-We ensured rigorous data cleaning, normalization, and outlier handling in our preprocessing pipeline to mitigate this risk.

 ## Recommendations